Philosophy of Counselling

 You need to celebrate yourself.
 You have had the courage to work on your issues at a deep level.

 Your final session is important.
-It is an opportunity to look over the time that you have been in counseling.
+It is an opportunity to look over the time that you have been in counselling.
 Where were you when you first called me?
 What hurdles have you overcome?
 Where are you now?

 It will be important to talk about a plan going forward and remember, you can come back anytime.
 That is common.
 New issues arise or you just need a tune-up.